Jennie B. Knight: Biography

 Jennie Brimhall was born in Spanish Fork, Utah Territory, to George H. Brimhall and Alsina Elizabeth Wilkins.
-Jennie was educated as a teacher at Brigham Young University (BYU) and taught school in San Juan County, Utah.
+As a child, she attended Provo Central School where her father presided.
+In her later years, Jennie was educated as a teacher at Brigham Young Academy (BYU).
+Upon graduating in 1895, she worked as the assistant principal in the primary department of the district school in Bluff City, Utah.
+In fall of 1896, Jennie returned to Provo to teach at Brigham Young Academy.
 On April 1, 1898, Jennie was set apart as one of the first two single women in the LDS Church to be formally selected as full-time church missionaries.
-The other was her childhood friend Inez Knight.
-Jennie Brimhall and Inez Knight were missionary companions in England in 1898; Jennie returned to Utah in November 1898 due to poor health.

 After she returned from her mission, Jennie Brimhall married J. William Knight in January 1899.
-(William Knight was the brother of Inez Knight, her friend and missionary companion.)
-Shortly thereafter, she accompanied her husband to Canada, where his father Jesse Knight had established the Mormon settlement of Raymond in present-day Alberta.
-While living in Raymond, Jennie Knight was the president of the Taylor Stake's Young Ladies Mutual Improvement Association from 1903 to 1906.
+Shortly thereafter, she accompanied her husband to Canada.
+Jesse Knight, Jennie’s father-in-law, had been told of the land’s fertility and wanted William, and his brother Raymond, to check out the area.
+This trip ultimately led to the purchase of 30,000 acres in Canada by Jesse Knight and the establishment of the Mormon settlement of Raymond in present-day Alberta.
+Many young individuals and families were attracted to the new town, and within two years there was major growth of population and church facilities.
+Jennie Knight was a prominent figure in the growth of the church in Raymond.
+She was the president of the Taylor Stake's Young Ladies Mutual Improvement Association (YLMIA) from 1903 to 1906.
+The YLMIA was a church wide organization that aimed to give young women greater educational, recreational, and spiritual opportunities.
+They taught standardized lessons and put on church camps for the local branches of the association.

-William Knight and Jennie Knight later returned to live in Utah.
-In 1921, Jennie Knight was selected as the first counselor to Clarissa S. Williams in the General Presidency of the Relief Society.
+After their time in Canada, Jennie and William Knight returned to live in Utah.
+In 1921, Jennie Knight was selected as the first counselor to Clarissa S. Williams in the General Presidency of the Relief Society of the Church of Jesus Christ of Latter Day Saints.
 Along with Louise Y. Robison, Knight was a counselor to Williams until 1928, when the presidency was released from their duties.

+Throughout her life, Jennie inspired civic involvement and social activism within women of the LDS Church.
+Jennie Knight, though not as widely recognized in major publications as other early LDS women like Emmaline B. Wells and Susa Young Gates, was a prominent figure in the National Council of Women.
+Her active participation in the political and social spheres of organizations outside of the church contributed to the efforts of LDS women to improve their representation and advocate societal progress.

-Knight was the mother of two sons.
+Knight was the mother of two sons, Philip and Richard.
 The Knight Mangum Building on the BYU campus in Provo, Utah, is named after Knight and her sister-in-law Jennie Knight Mangum.
-Jennie died on March 31, 1957 of heart disease.
+Jennie died on March 31, 1957, of heart disease.
 Knight is buried in the Provo City Cemetery.